-Firstly you want your final planting position to be a larger pot as possible, ideally you want to pot a hydrangea into a smaller pot first and allow it to establish in the smaller pot and again repeating this maybe a couple of times before planting the Hydrangea into its final pot or planter.
-An ideal final size pot would be somethings the size of half a whiskey barrel.
+Firstly you want your final planting position to be a larger pot as possible, ideally, you want to pot a hydrangea into a smaller pot first and allow it to establish in the smaller pot and again repeating this maybe a couple of times before planting the Hydrangea into its final pot or planter.
+An ideal final size pot would be something the size of half a whiskey barrel.
 If you plant them straight into a large pot they may get sodden roots and start to rot killing the plant.

 Choosing the right Hydrangea for your pot?

 There are two Hydrangeas that only grow to around 3ft (90cm) tall and are ideal for container growing and these are Hydrangea paniculata ‘Early Sensation’ which produces pink or blue flowers but sometimes start off white.
 The other variety of Hydrangea ‘Selma’, this is a mop head type Hydrangea which produces pink flowers from around October onward.

 The type of compost you use is determined by the type of Hydrangea you have.
-Mop head Hydrangeas and Lacecap Hydrangeas will flower blue if grown in acidic soil and pink if grown in a alkaline soil.
+Mop head Hydrangeas and Lacecap Hydrangeas will flower blue if grown in acidic soil and pink if grown in alkaline soil.

 So a general rule of thumb is if you have blue Hydrangeas you need a good quality ericaceous (acid) compost to keep them blue and if you have pink Hydrangeas any good quality shrub compost should be fine.
 Most other types of Hydrangeas will be fine with good quality shrub compost.
 All ways check what type of Hydrangeas you have any confirm which type of soil they need.

 Wheres the best site for your potted Hydrangea?

 Hydrangeas will grow well in partial shade and full sun all though they seem to grow best where they have shade in the morning followed by sun in the afternoon.
-They will grow in shade but will probably not flower to well.
+They will grow in shade but will probably not flower too well.

 Feeding potted Hydrangeas

-Hydrangeas in pots are best feed to keep them looking good as they have limited soil and after a year or so would not have any feed content in the compost in the pot
+Hydrangeas in pots are the best feed to keep them looking good as they have limited soil and after a year or so would not have any feed content in the compost in the pot